Hungary's oldest library is fighting to save 100,000 books from a beetle infestation

 The beetle invasion was first detected during a routine library cleaning.
 Employees noticed unusual layers of dust on the shelves and then saw that holes had been burrowed into some of the book spines.
 Upon opening the volumes, burrow holes could be seen in the paper where the beetles chewed through.

-The abbey at Pannonhalma was founded in 996, four years before the establishment of the Hungarian Kingdom.
+The abbey at Pannonhalma was founded in 996, four years before the establishment of the Kingdom of Hungary.
 Sitting upon a tall hill in northwestern Hungary, the abbey houses the country's oldest collection of books, as well as many of its earliest and most important written records.

 For over 1,000 years, the abbey has been among the most prominent religious and cultural sites in Hungary and all of Central Europe, surviving centuries of wars and foreign incursions such as the Ottoman invasion and occupation of Hungary in the 16th century.